statamic/docs/content/collections/docs/search.md

 ### Updating Indexes

 Whenever you save an item in the Control Panel it will automatically update any appropriate indexes.
-If you edit content by hand you can insert records and update the index via command line.
+If you edit content by hand, you can tell Statamic to scan for new and updated records via the command line.

 ``` bash
 # Update all indexes